m-Py/cower/README.md

 # pwr_cor

 Package to conduct power analyses for the comparison of correlation coefficients.
-Currently, one function is available, which can be used conduct power analyses for detecting the difference between two independent correlation coefficients.
+Currently, one function is available, which can be used to conduct power analyses for detecting the differences between two independent Pearson correlation coefficients (as tested via Fisher z-test).
 Results are tested against <a href ="http://www.gpower.hhu.de/" target="_blank">G-Power 3.1</a>.

 Types of power analysis are